standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 <!-- CC to do: Location of planned reference to DD details.
 Appendix: Data Dictionary Details documents the four tab columns.
 MT to provide -->

 ### Creation Steps
-The data dictionary is created automatically whenever a **MustSupport** element is defined in the Content Profile, or a profile is created as part of the IG.
+The data dictionary is created by default whenever a **MustSupport** element is defined in the Content Profile, or a profile is created as part of the IG.
+You may suppress data dictionary generation by specifying `-s data-dict` when you run SHR-CLI.

 #### Preparation